2023 Best Film, Video & Photographic Arts Schools in New York

 Top 10 Best Film, Video & Photographic Arts Schools

 Our analysis found The Graduate Center, CUNY to be the best school for film, video and photographic arts students who want to pursue a degree in New York.
-Located in the large city of New York, The Graduate Center is a public college with a medium-sized student population.
+Located in the large city of New York, The Graduate Center is a public college with a moderately-sized student population.

 You’ll join some of the best and brightest minds around you if you attend New York University.
 The school came in at #2 on this year’s Best Film, Video & Photographic Arts Schools in New York list.
-Located in the city of New York, NYU is a private not-for-profit college with a fairly large student population.
+Located in the city of New York, NYU is a private not-for-profit college with a very large student population.

 On average, film graduates from NYU take out $22,152 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $1,031, assuming that the borrower is on a 10-year repayment plan.